-Cut the cardboard into strips and put them into your compost as brown matter (or carbon additions).
-Clean corrugated cardboard, typically the material of cardboard boxes used by Amazon, is a great type of cardboard for compost.
-It has high levels of carbon, one of the components necessary to combine with the nitrogen (from food scraps and such) to break down the compost pile and turn into a nutrient-rich soil.
+Cut the cardboard into strips or tear it into pieces and put them into your compost as brown matter (or carbon additions).
+Clean corrugated cardboard, typically the material of which Amazon boxes are made, is a great type of cardboard for compost.
+It has high levels of carbon, one of the components necessary to combine with the nitrogen (from food scraps and such) to break down the compost pile and turn into nutrient-rich humus for healthy soil.

-If you’re a regular around here, you know I’m a compost geek and love watching as trash and waste transform into healthy soil to support growth of new life.
-I’ve shared a bit about composting in the past (with more to come) and have a You Can Make Dirt series in which I share how other people compost in all sorts of ways and different living styles.
+If you’re a regular around here, you know I’m a compost geek and love watching as trash and waste transform into healthy soil to support the growth of new life.
+I’ve shared a bunch about composting at home and have a You Can Make Dirt series in which I share how other people compost in all sorts of ways and different living styles.

 Toy or Art Supply